MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ### CategoryPolicy
-**Note**: This option is available only in the Exchange Online PowerShell module v3.5.0-Preview1 or later.
-There is no category available in Viva yet to set policies for.
-Please be patient while we roll out new categories.
+**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, we have not yet released any categories in Viva.
+We will update when there are categories available.

 ```
 Update-VivaModuleFeaturePolicy> -CategoryId <String> -PolicyId <String>